Lotus 69 (Formula 2 1970) car-by-car histories

 Driven by: Adam Potocki, Jean-Pierre Beltoise and Alain Saïdi.
 First race: Nürburgring, 3 May 1970.
 Total of 45 recorded races.

 New to Jochen Rindt Racing Ltd, managed by Bernie Ecclestone, for Jochen Rindt to race in F2 in 1970.
 According to Richard Spelberg's research, this car was Rindt's previous Lotus 59B chassis 59-F2-19 converted to Lotus 69 specification for 1970.
 Sold for 1971 to Wilson Fittipaldi's new Team Bardahl, managed by mechanic Richard Divila, but Fittipaldi could not get on with it, and it was soon replaced with a new March 712M.
-The Lotus ended up with dealer Bobby Howlings and was evaluated briefly by Peter Hanson, who was considering a return to single-seaters, but was instead sold to Brian Classick, who raced in in libre in October.
+The Lotus ended up with dealer Bobby Howlings, who drove it at Croft on 19 September, after which it was evaluated briefly by Peter Hanson as a possible route back into single-seaters.
+Instead it was sold to another wheeler-dealer, Brian Classick, who raced in in libre in October.
 In early 1972 Classick entered it in libre for Willie Green then it was sold to John Coulter for libre later in the season, and then sold to Johnny Blades, who raced it once at the end of 1972.
 Blades advertised the car as "ex-Rindt, ex-Coulter" in November 1972, and as "ex-Rindt" in March 1973.
 As Rindt's Lotus 59B had been rebuilt into his Lotus 69, this is the only car that can have been.
 The car was acquired soon after this, possibly directly from Blades, by a major but very private collector of Lotuses, and remained in his collection, unseen, for over 20 years.
 According to historian David McKinney, the car was being stored by Peter Spooner in the mid-1990s, but when Spooner later died, the Lotus 69 was sold by his son David Spooner in lieu of storage charges to Joe Willenpart (Austria) around 2003.
-Still in the Willenpart Collection in April 2014.
+Still in the Willenpart Collection in January 2023.

-Driven by: Jochen Rindt, Alex Soler-Roig, Enzo Corti, Wilson Fittipaldi, Brian Classick, Willie Green, John Coulter and Johnny Blades.
+Driven by: Jochen Rindt, Alex Soler-Roig, Enzo Corti, Wilson Fittipaldi, Bobby Howlings, Brian Classick, Willie Green, John Coulter and Johnny Blades.
 First race: Thruxton (R1), 30 Mar 1970.
 Total of 24 recorded races.